 Your overall objective is to generate networking interviews, which will allow you to research career fields, obtain helpful advice on job seeking, and build connections to potential employers.
 Have a clear idea of what opportunity you seek and/or what information you want to get from the networking process.
 You'll make the best use of your time and the professional's time if you do some advance preparation.
 Do your occupational research using online resources to get a good idea of the nature of the work and industry, education and training required, employment outlook, and salary ranges.
 In addition, clarify what criteria are most important to you in a job.
 This will enable you to prepare a list of questions that are informed and relevant to your specific interests.
 Bring this list with you to the informational interview.

 Davidson alumni are who students most frequently connect with during the networking process, but don't forget relatives, your parents' friends and work colleagues, your friends' parents, professors, work colleagues, neighbors, and church attendees.
-DCAN, LinkedIn and the alumni online community are online resources that allow you to connect with Davidson alumni and other professionals.
+DCAN and LinkedIn are online resources that allow you to connect with Davidson alumni and other professionals.

 A spreadsheet or online contact management application will help you keep your contacts in order for continued outreach during the networking process.
 Use the Center for Career Development Excel-based networking contact management spreadsheet (XLSX) or a site such as Evernote.